kenwals/Wildlife-Rescue/README.md

 ### Scope

 This is a fictional charity page, so there are no limitations on the content.
-The site will be made to an MVP first, and if there is additional time, content/features can be added.
+The site will be first made to an MVP, and if there is additional time, content/features can be added.

 #### User Stories

 ##### Visitor goals

-1. As a user of this database , I want to be able to register myself a login easily.
+1. As a user of this database, I want to be able to register myself a login easily.

-2. As a user of this database , I want to be able to easily capture information on any mobile device.
+2. As a user of this database, I want to be able to easily capture information on any mobile device.

-3. As a user of this database , I want to edit case records I submitted.
+3. As a user of this database, I want to edit the case records I submitted.

-4. As a user of this database , I want to be able to delete any information I created.
+4. As a user of this database, I want to be able to delete any information I created.

-5. As a user of this database , I want to be able to search and filter results easily.
+5. As a user of this database, I want to be able to search and filter results easily.

-6. As a user of this database , I want to be able to edit my contact details.
+6. As a user of this database, I want to be able to edit my contact details.

-7. As a user of this database , I want to be able to upload an image as part of my case.
+7. As a user of this database, I want to be able to upload an image as part of my case.

-8. As a user of this database , I want some of the form fields to autocomplete or auto suggest while i type.
+8. As a user of this database, I want some of the form fields to autocomplete or auto suggests while I type.

 ##### Owner goals

 1. As an owner of this database site, I want each case incident to have a unique case number.

-2. As an owner of this database site, I want to be able to have a user with superuser read/write access , this user can have read/write access to all records.
+2. As an owner of this database site, I want to be able to have a user with superuser read/write access, this user can have read/write access to all records.

 3. As an owner of this database site, I want to be able to search and filter results easily.

 ### Structure

-This Data centric site is put together with HTML, using the bootstrap framework along with some CSS.
+This Data-centric site is put together with HTML, using the bootstrap framework along with some CSS.

 The Database is done using Python and Flask fronted onto a MongoDB backend.